connar/connar.github.io/content/posts/dll-hijacking-journey.md

 0x14002dfe5:  call  qword ptr [LoadLibraryExW]
 ```

-Two details settle the question.
-First, the filename argument (`rcx`) is `[rbp + 0x10]`, a local buffer the code filled in, not a pointer to the `"osppc.dll"` string, which is exactly why the string search could never reach this spot.
-Second, the flags argument (`r8d`) is `0x1000`, which is `LOAD_LIBRARY_SEARCH_DEFAULT_DIRS`: a load that restricts resolution to the application directory, System32, and explicitly-registered safe directories, and is designed to be used with a full path.
-The second call, with flags `0`, is just a fallback for older Windows that don't support that flag.
-It uses the same buffer.
+The filename argument (`rcx`) points to `[rbp + 0x10]`, a local buffer the code built itself, not to the `"osppc.dll"` string.
+That's why the string search couldn't reach this call.
+And the flags argument (`r8d`) is `0x1000`, meaning `LOAD_LIBRARY_SEARCH_DEFAULT_DIRS`, a mode designed to be used with a full path that restricts resolution to trusted directories only.
+The second call with flags `0` is a fallback for older Windows versions that don't support that flag, and it uses the same buffer.

-If you follow that buffer back to where it is filled, it is a plain path construction, zero the buffer, copy in a base directory, make sure it ends in a backslash, then append `osppc.dll`, assembling `<directory>\osppc.dll` and handing the complete path to the loader.
+Tracing that buffer back to where it gets filled, the code just builds a path.
+It starts with a base directory, adds a backslash if needed, then appends `osppc.dll`.
+The result is `<directory>\osppc.dll`, which then goes to the loader.

-That settles it: `osppc.dll` is loaded from a **fully-qualified path**, not a bare name.
-A full path defeats search-order redirection completely, the loader goes to that one location and nowhere else, so unlike the VC++ runtimes there is no bare-name fallback to hijack.
-I can't redirect it by dropping a copy in the current directory, in `PATH`, or in some earlier-sorted folder.
-It is the deliberate hardening pattern Microsoft moved to after the DLL-planting wave, and it is the evidence behind the "full-path load, not hijackable" label in the map below.
-The failed string search wasn't wasted effort, the *reason* it failed is the finding.
+So `osppc.dll` is loaded from a fully-qualified path, not a bare name.
+That defeats search-order hijacking completely, the loader goes to that one location and nowhere else.
+Unlike the VC++ runtimes, there's no bare-name fallback to redirect.
+I can't hijack it by dropping a copy in the current directory, in `PATH`, or in any other folder.
+This is the hardening pattern Microsoft adopted after the DLL-planting era, and it's what's behind the "full-path load, not hijackable" label in the map below.

 Putting the imports, the registration, and the load behaviour together gives the picture the rest of this section reasons over:

 ![](/posts/dll-hijacking-journey/licluamap.png)

-*Figure 5, `LICLUA.EXE` in context, as established above.
-An Office client activates it as a COM object (the `ole32` `CoRegisterClassObject` import + the `LocalServer32` registration).
+So to summarize:  An Office client activates `LICLUA` as a COM object (the `ole32` `CoRegisterClassObject` import + the `LocalServer32` registration).
 The COM elevation broker can launch it elevated.
 It runs from a protected `Program Files` directory.
 It loads the VC++ runtimes from its own directory by name (the sideload surface from [#4](#4-watching-it-load-process-monitor)) but pulls its licensing engine `osppc.dll` by full path ([#8.2](#82-the-osppcdll-load-site-full-path-not-bare-name)).*

-With that established, I chased each potential escalation path, and each one dead-ended.
+With that established, I could get back to the question I started with, which was whether LICLUA be turned into a privilege escalation?
+The map above showed the potential cases this can happen:
+- it can run elevated (via COM)
+- it runs from a protected directory
+- it loads DLLs from two different places (search-order for the runtimes, full path for `osppc.dll`).

+For an escalation to work, I needed to find a path where **writable load directory** and **elevated at load** both hold at the same time.
+Three paths came to my mind, one for each way the elevated LICLUA might end up touching a directory a non-admin could write to.
+Each one failed for a different reason:

-**Path 1, plant the DLL next to it in place.** This is the direct analogue of the Checkmk bug: drop my proxy in `LICLUA.EXE`'s own directory and let some elevated invocation load it.
+**Path 1, plant the DLL next to it in place.** This is the direct analogue of the Checkmk bug -> drop my proxy in `LICLUA.EXE`'s own directory and let some elevated invocation load it.
 But that directory is its default install path, `C:\Program Files\Common Files\Microsoft Shared\OFFICE16\`.
 I checked the ACL:

 ```
 icacls "C:\Program Files\Common Files\Microsoft Shared\OFFICE16"
 ```

-The line that decided it:
+The important line was:

 ```
 BUILTIN\Users:(I)(RX)
 ```

 `RX` is read and execute, no write, no modify.
 Standard users cannot place a file here.
-Unlike Checkmk's world-writable `ProgramData` folder, this is the locked-down `Program Files` default. **Gate A fails.** The sideload primitive is real, but the door to it is bolted by filesystem ACLs.
+Unlike Checkmk's writable `ProgramData` folder, this is the locked down `Program Files` default.
+So **path 1** is blocked by ACLs.

 **Path 2, get it to run elevated from somewhere I *can* write.** Maybe I don't need to write into `Program Files` if I can make `LICLUA.EXE` run elevated from a folder I control.
 Digging into how it's invoked, I found it's registered as an **elevatable COM server** (CLSID `{1E886174-DC88-4B83-8BC5-66409EC75F16}`, with a `LocalServer32` pointing at the binary and an `Elevation` subkey):